Our vision is for equity and excellence in everything we do.

 Our

-- a great start for all children
+- A strong start for all children

-Our service areas and objectives
+Our strategic objectives and service areas

 Our strategic objectives are delivered through our service areas, which support us to provide a broad range of responsive services to support government and departmental commitments and priorities.

-A great start for all children
+A strong start for all children |

-Early Childhood Education and Care Queensland children engaged in quality early years programs that support learning and development, and strengthen successful transitions to school. |
+Early Childhood Education and Care Queensland children engaged in quality early years programs that support learning and development and strengthen successful transition to school |

-School Education Queensland students engaged in learning, achieving and successfully transitioning to further education, training and work. |
+School Education Queensland students engaged in learning, achieving and successfully transitioning to further education, training and work |

 Our challenges

-In delivering on our strategic objectives we identified the following challenges:
+In delivering on our strategic objectives, we identified the following challenges.

 -